kyra-rk/nlp-prompt-engineering/README.md

 1. To view the summary of prompts and evaluation results, please navigate to the output folder (eg. `poen_sentiment_results`) and check the respective setting `.csv` (eg. zero-shot, few-shot etc.).
 2. You will need to specify the model and setting for each run.
 3. The `predict.py` code can be generalized for many other classification tasks as well.
+4. You can find sample results from `poem_evaluate.py` in `project_eval_results.txt`, which are the results after running on a truncated portion of the poem dataset.

 ## Code References
 We drew from the code used from the paper ["Sentiment Analysis in the Era of Large Language Models: A Reality Check"](https://arxiv.org/abs/2305.15005) by Wenxuan Zhang, Yue Deng, Bing Liu, Sinno Jialin Pan, and Lidong Bing in 2023.